stevencombs/retrocombs.github.io/_posts/2020/2020-10-25-retrocombs-plus4-chapter5-numbers-calculations.md

 | `RS` | Run/Stop      | `F8` | Help        |
 | `⇧`  | Shift         | `␣`  | Space       |

-## Episode Errata

-No feedback from previous episode.
-I must have gotten most things correct!

 ## Introduction

 1. Thanks to all my viewers for the feedback.
-2. .d81 disk image is now available [here](link).
+2. .d81 disk image is now available [here](https://www.stevencombs.com/plus4#companion-disk-image).
-3. Proud of the companion website for this episode.
-Check it out!
 4. Don't forget to [subscribe to the channel](https://www.youtube.com/stevencombs)!

 I'm going to feel a bit like a math teacher in this episode!
 But an easy one.
 No homework.